huahaiy/talks/conj2018/PITCHME.md

 ### Weakness of Symbolic Conversational Systems

 - Easy to build rigid/brittle systems
-- Hard for humans to think like machines
+- Hard to develop, for it is hard for human to think like machines
 - Fixable with *enough* human efforts

 ---